parasmehan123/RedFlair/README.md

 * [Sources](https://github.com/parasmehan123/RedFlair#sources)

 ## Introduction
 Red-Flair is a flair detector for posts belonging to [r/india](https://www.reddit.com/r/india/) subreddit on Reddit.
 Its web app is deployed using Heroku which can be accessed [here](http://redflair.herokuapp.com).
-It scrapes post's using the URL and then uses an SVM model to predict the flair of that post.
+It scrapes post's using the URL and then uses an SVC model to predict the flair of that post.

 ## How to Use the App
 ### Steps to use the Web-app to predict flairs of posts.